The secret to stop being a sucker and buying useless things. 😄

 How not to be fooled anymore?

-We are easy targets for professional persuaders.
+I am an easy target for professional persuaders.

-Find out how emotional release works.
+Find out how emotional acceptance works.

 How do brands manipulate us?

 They know that human beings can be influenced by playing on their emotions.